OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 **Need a Spring Cleaning Playground?**
 * Fancy doing some practice refactoring first?
 * Here's a repo just for that: [Playground](https://github.com/OpenSourceSpringCleaning/Playground)
-* Fork it and run Better Code Hub to see refactor candidates.
+* Fork it and run Better Code Hub to see refactoring candidates.

 ## Feedback